maykinmedia/drf-polymorphic/README.rst

 this implementation doesn't require the usage of ``django-polymorphic`` model classes and can be used even without django models.

-The implementations also includes the extension for ``drf_spectacular`` schema generation.
+The implementations also includes the extension for `DRF spectacular`_ schema generation.

 ``drf-polymorphic`` is inspired on the vng-api-common `implementation
 <https://github.com/VNG-Realisatie/vng-api-common/blob/master/vng_api_common/polymorphism.py>`_